awesome-astra/docs/docs/pages/astra/astra-cli.md

 astra db create demo
 ```

-**✅ 2b - If not Exists**
+**✅ 2b - Options ` --if-not-exist` and `--wait`**

-Database name does not ensure unicity (database id does) as such if you issue the command multiple times you will end up with multiple instances.
+- Database name does not ensure unicity (database id does) as such if you issue the command multiple times you will end up with multiple instances.
 To change this behaviour you can use `--if-not-exist`

+- Database creation is asynchronous operation.
+Still during your CI/CD you want the Db to be `ACTIVE` before moving forward.
+The option `--wait` will trigger a blocking command until the db is ready

+- On the free tier, after a period of inactivity the database moves to `HIBERNATED` state.
+The creation command, will resume the db when needed.

 ```
-astra db create demo -k ks2 --if-not-exist
+astra db create demo -k ks2 --if-not-exist --wait
 ```

 **✅ 2c - Get help**